eriqande/mega-lcwgs-pw-fst-snakeflow/README.md

 So, we will be adding `-fold 1` to the `realSFS` commands done with the `params` setting in the config file.

+As far as doing it over chromosomes.
+It seems to me that both angsd and realSFS can only take one argument to the `-r` option.
+So, it seems that won’t let you put multiple scaffolds together, which is kinda messed up.
+Maybe I am missing something.
+For that use case (i.e. when you only have a lot of scaffolds) then I suppose one could try to use nSites or one could just explicitly grab each region from the bam and make a new bam.
+If I ever have a genome that is in lots of pieces like that, I will do it that way.
+For now I am focusing on single chromosomes.